DemianWright/io_scene_blb/README.md

 ### Brick Textures ###
 Defining brick textures is done using Blender materials.
 To assign a brick texture to a face, assign a material to it containing a valid brick texture name (case insensitive):
-- `top`
-- `side`
-- `ramp`
 - `bottomedge`
 - `bottomloop`
+- `print`
+- `ramp`
+- `side`
+- `top`

 If no brick texture is defined, `side` is used.
 Material name may contain other words as long as the brick texture name is separated from them with one whitespace character such as a space.

-:exclamation: Note that the current version of the exporter does not automatically calculate the correct UV coordinates for brick textures, however, correct UV coordinates can be assigned manually.
+A common combination is to define a brick texture name and the definition token `blank` (e.g. `blank ramp` or `ramp blank`) to allow the player to recolor the face in-game using the spray can.
+See [Defining Colors](#defining-colors) for information about the `blank` token.

+#### UV Mapping ####
+Manually defined UV coordinates must be stored in one or more UV layers that do not share a name with one of the automatically generated UV layers:
+- `TEX:BOTTOMEDGE`
+- `TEX:BOTTOMLOOP`
+- `TEX:PRINT`
+- `TEX:RAMP`
+- `TEX:TOP`

+Any data in UV layers with one the names above will the overwritten during automatic UV calculation.

+:exclamation: Note that BLB files only support storing quads.
+As such, any tris with UV coordinates will have their last UV coordinate duplicated to transform it into a quad.
+This may or may not cause visual distortion in the UV mapping.

+If the [Calculate UVs](#calculate-uvs) property is enabled, UV coordinates will be automatically calculated based on the dimensions of the quad and the name of the material assigned to it.
+(See [Brick Textures](#brick-textures) to learn how to define brick textures with materials.)
+The generated coordinates are only guaranteed to be correct for strictly rectangular quads, for any other shapes the results may not be satisfactory.
+If using brick textures on non-rectangular quads it is recommended to manually define the UV coordinates for best results.

+### The TOP Brick Texture ###
+Blockland automatically performs rotations on the UV coordinates of the TOP brick texture during runtime so that the lightest side of the texture is always facing towards the sun.
+Because of this there is no correct way of representing the TOP brick texture in Blender.
+As a compromise the exporter will rotate the lightest side of the TOP brick texture to face towards the axis select in the [Forward Axis](#forward-axis) property.
+This means the UV coordinates of the TOP brick texture in Blender may not match those in the written BLB file.

 ## Rounded Values ##
 Floating point numbers (numbers with a decimal point) contain [inherent inaccuracies](https://en.wikipedia.org/wiki/Floating_point#Accuracy_problems).
 For example when exporting a 1x1x1 brick model at the maximum accuracy the vertex coordinate of one of the corners is `0.5 0.5 1.5000000596046448`.
 This causes the 1x1x1 brick to be `3.00000011920928955078125` plates tall instead of exactly `3.0` like it should.
 The only way to get rid of this error is to round the number (vertex coordinates).
 Practically speaking it is impossible to visually discern the difference between a brick that is 3 plates tall versus one that is `3.00000011920928955078125` plates tall in the game.
 The floating point errors are effectively 0.
 The only real benefit that comes from the rounding is nicer looking .BLB files.

 The default value of `0.000001` was chosen through manual testing.
 Rest assured that the rounding will cause no visual oddities whatsoever because the value is so small.
 This was manually confirmed with a sphere brick made from 524288 quads.
 Moving the camera as close to the surface of the brick as the game was capable of rendering, the surface of the sphere appeared mathematically perfect because the distance between the vertices was less than the size of a single pixel.

-The exporter will only ever write 16 decimal places regardless of the precision of the value.
+:exclamation: The exporter will only ever write 16 decimal places regardless of the precision of the value.

 Floating Point Value | Rounded
 ---------------------|:------: